3.1.1 Looked After Children Procedure

-The Core Assessment aims to assess need and needs to be completed or updated following accommodation in order to inform the Care Plan.
+The Complex Child and Family Assessment aims to assess need and needs to be completed or updated following accommodation in order to inform the Care Plan.
 It should then be updated to inform the Child/Young person's Plan if and when the child returns home.
 If a child is likely to remain looked after then the Assessment and Progress Record should be used as the main assessment tool.

-The Chronology goes alongside the Core Assessment and should record significant events such as placement and school changes, additions to the birth family, legal orders, hospital admissions, cessation of contact etc. NOT visits, calls and other routine events.
+The Chronology goes alongside the Complex Child and Family Assessment and should record significant events such as placement and school changes, additions to the birth family, legal orders, hospital admissions, cessation of contact etc. NOT visits, calls and other routine events.
 It is good practice to update this on a quarterly basis and before any change of social worker.